LATEST NEWS 1st Nov 2022:

 Report by Global Warming Policy Foundation

-You don't have to be local to send in feedback
+You don't have to be local to comment or send feedback

-Walkers, cyclists, visitors and tourists all are valid if you include a valid postal address.
+Walkers, cyclists, visitors and tourists all are acceptable if you include a valid postal address.

 It doesn’t matter what you say or how you say it, but please express your own views.